the-catman/objectab/.github/README.md

 # Example

-* The below is javascript code, however, porting to typescript is way better.
+* The code below is in javascript, however, porting to typescript is way better, faster, and easier.
-    * By now everyone should be using typescript.

-Basic example:
+Example code:

 ```js
 const { Reader, Writer } = require("objectab");